 Legendary Jonas Nordwall & 20th Wurlitzer Anniversary

 With over 25 highly acclaimed recordings on many labels, his performances are frequently heard on the internationally syndicated radio show, “Pipedreams”.
-His national television broadcasts include NBC’s “Today Show” and the ABC’s “Good Morning Australia”
+His national television broadcasts include NBC’s “Today Show” and the ABC’s “Good Morning Australia.”

-Nordwall is among the most respected theatre organists nationally.
-His prodigious accomplishments began at a very very early age.
-At the age of 16, Nordwall performed for King Gustav Adolf during a tour of Sweden.
-In college when he had the rare opportunity to be the organist at the Paramount and Oriental Theaters in Portland.
+In college, Jonas had the rare opportunity to be the organist at the Paramount and Oriental Theaters in Portland.
 For many years he was the Senior Staff Organist for the legendary Organ Grinder Corporation, with large Wurlitzer pipe organs in lavish restaurants in Portland and Denver.

 As the organist for the Oregon Symphony Orchestra during the tenure of Maestro James DePriest, Nordwall was a featured soloist for several concerts and has recorded with the orchestra on the Delos label.
 In 1987 the American Theatre Organ Society named him Organist of the Year and was inducted into their Hall of Fame in 2022.
 He directs the ATOS Summer Youth Adventure, the ATOS version of the AGO Pipe Organ Encounter young organist program.